Darrell Bevell

-Darrell Wayne Bevell (born January 6, 1970) is an American football coach who is the passing game coordinator and quarterbacks coach for the Miami Dolphins of the National Football League (NFL).
-He previously served as offensive coordinator for the Minnesota Vikings from 2006 to 2010, the Seattle Seahawks from 2011 to 2017, the Detroit Lions in 2019 and for the first 11 games of the 2020 season before being named the interim head coach for the remainder of the Lions season, and the Jacksonville Jaguars in 2021.
+Darrell Wayne Bevell (born January 6, 1970) is an American football coach who is the assistant head coach for the Carolina Panthers of the National Football League (NFL).
+He previously served as the offensive coordinator for the Minnesota Vikings from 2006 to 2010, the Seattle Seahawks from 2011 to 2017, the Detroit Lions in 2019 and for the first 11 games of the 2020 season before being named the interim head coach for the rest of the season, and the Jacksonville Jaguars in 2021.
 Bevell played college football for the University of Wisconsin, where he was a four-year starting quarterback.

 Playing career

 After playing at Chaparral High School in Scottsdale, Arizona, Bevell redshirted as a freshman quarterback at Northern Arizona University.
 At the time, Brad Childress was NAU's offensive coordinator.
 Bevell then embarked on a two-year Latter-day Saint mission to Cleveland, Ohio.
 When he returned from his missionary service, Childress had joined the staff of Barry Alvarez at Wisconsin.
 Bevell was offered scholarships from NAU and Utah, but he decided to join Childress at Wisconsin.

 Bevell guided the 1993 Wisconsin Badgers football team to a winning season culminating in a Rose Bowl victory over UCLA.
 That win represented the Badgers first Rose Bowl appearance since 1963 and first ever Rose Bowl win.
-In that game, Bevell had a 4th quarter scramble for 21 yards for a touchdown that sealed the Badger victory.
+In that game, Bevell had a fourth-quarter scramble for 21 yards for a touchdown that sealed the Badger victory.
 They defeated the Duke Blue Devils 34–20 in the 1995 Hall of Fame Bowl, giving Wisconsin back-to-back bowl wins for the first time ever.
 Bevell finished his college career with 19 school records, including most passing yards in a single game (423) and in a career (7,686).